-- Engineer Circular (EC) 1165-2-217, Review Policy for Civil Works (CW), 20 February 2018 - o EC 1105-2-412, Assuring Quality of Planning Models, 31 March 2011 - Engineer Regulation (ER) 1105-2-100, Planning Guidance Notebook, Appendix H, Policy Compliance Review and Approval of Decision Documents, Amendment #1, 20 November 2007 - Chief's Memorandum, Delegation of Authority in Section 2034(a)(5)(A) of the Water Resources Development Act of 2007 (WRDA 2007), as amended (33 U.S.C.
-2343), 8 January 2018 - Director's Policy Memorandum (DPM) CW Programs 2018-05, Improving Efficiency and Effectiveness in U.S. Army Corps of Engineers (USACE or Corps) CW Project Delivery (Planning Phase and Planning Activities), 3 May 2018 - Director of Civil Works (DCW) Memorandum, Delegation of Model Certification, 11 May 2018 - DCW Memorandum, Revised Delegation of Authority in Section 2034(a)(5)(A) of WRDA 2007, as amended (33 U.S.C.
-2343), 7 June 2018 - o Planning Bulletin (PB) 2018-01, Feasibility Study Guidelines, 26 September 2018 - o DPM 2019-01, Policy and Legal Compliance Review, 9 January 2019 - DCW Memorandum, Revised Implementation Guidance for Section 1001 of the Water Resources Reform and Development Act of 2014, Vertical Integration and Acceleration of Studies as Amended by Section 1330(b) of WRDA 2018, 25 March 2019 - DCW Memorandum, Interim Guidance on Streamlining IEPR for Improved CW Product Delivery, 5 April 2019 - o Section 203 of WRDA 1986, Study authority for the original study completed in 1999 - Section 101(a) of WRDA 1999, Oakland Harbor Study recommended plan authorized for construction - o Initial Appraisal Report, Section 216 of the River and Harbor Act of 1970 - Oakland Harbor Turning Basins Widening Study Project Management Plan, 12 November 2020 - o SPD Quality Management Plan, 2018 - Study Authority: This Oakland Harbor Turning Basins Widening Study is authorized by Section 216 of the Flood Control Act of 1970 (33 U.S. Code §549a) which reads, "The Secretary of the Army, acting through the Chief of Engineers, is authorized to review the operations of projects the construction of which has been completed and which were constructed by the Corps of Engineers in the interest of navigation, flood control, water supply, and related purposes, when found advisable due to significantly changed physical or economic conditions, and to report thereon to Congress with recommendations on the advisability of modifying the structures or their operation, and for improving the quality of the environment in the overall public interest."
-The original Oakland -50-foot mean lower low water (MILLW) study was conducted pursuant to the authority provided by the Congress of the United States through Section 203 of WRDA 1986 (P.L.
-99-662). - Sponsor: Port of Oakland

-- SMART Planning Status: This is a 3x3x3 compliant study currently post-AMM in the alternative evaluation and analysis phase. - Project Area: The Oakland Harbor Federal project includes the Entrance Channel, the Outer Harbor Channel, the Brooklyn Basin South Channel, the Brooklyn Basin North Channel, and the Tidal Canal (Figure 1).
+- o Engineer Regulation (ER) 1165-2-217, Civil Works (CW) Review Policy, 1 May 2021 - o Engineer Circular 1105-2-412, Assuring Quality of Planning Models, 31 March 2011 - ER 1105-2-100, Planning Guidance Notebook, Appendix H, Policy Compliance Review and Approval of Decision Documents, Amendment #1, 20 November 2007 - Director's Policy Memorandum (DPM) CW Programs 2018-05, Improving Efficiency and Effectiveness in U.S. Army Corps of Engineers (USACE or Corps) CW Project Delivery (Planning Phase and Planning Activities), 3 May 2018 - Director of Civil Works (DCW) Memorandum, Delegation of Model Certification, 11 May 2018 - o Planning Bulletin (PB) 2018-01, Feasibility Study Guidelines, 26 September 2018 - o DPM 2019-01, Policy and Legal Compliance Review, 9 January 2019 - o Engineer Circular Bulletin 2018-15, Technical Lead For E&C Deliverables - DCW Memorandum, Revised Implementation Guidance for Section 1001 of the Water Resources Reform and Development Act of 2014, Vertical Integration and Acceleration of Studies as Amended by Section 1330(b) of WRDA 2018, 25 March 2019 - o Section 203 of WRDA 1986, Study authority for the original study completed in 1999 - Section 101(a) of WRDA 1999, Oakland Harbor Study recommended plan authorized for construction - o Initial Appraisal Report, Section 216 of the River and Harbor Act of 1970 - Oakland Harbor Turning Basins Widening Study Project Management Plan, 12 November 2020 - o SPD Quality Management Plan, 2018 - Study Authority: This Oakland Harbor Turning Basins Widening Study is authorized by Section 216 of the Flood Control Act of 1970 (33 U.S. Code §549a) which reads, "The Secretary of the Army, acting through the Chief of Engineers, is authorized to review the operations of projects the construction of which has been completed and which were constructed by the Corps of Engineers in the interest of navigation, flood control, water supply, and related purposes, when found advisable due to significantly changed physical or economic conditions, and to report thereon to Congress with recommendations on the advisability of modifying the structures or their operation, and for improving the quality of the environment in the overall public interest."
+The original Oakland -50-foot mean lower low water (MLLW) study was conducted pursuant to the authority provided by the Congress of the United States through Section 203 of WRDA 1986 (P.L.
+99-662). - Sponsor: Port of Oakland - SMART Planning Status: This is a 3x3x3 compliant study currently post-AMM in the alternative evaluation and analysis phase. - Project Area: The Oakland Harbor Federal project, of which construction of the channels was completed in 2009, includes the Entrance Channel, the Outer Harbor Channel, the Brooklyn Basin South Channel, the Brooklyn Basin North Channel, and the Tidal Canal.
 The Oakland Inner and Outer Harbors are located on the eastern side of the San Francisco Bay in the counties of Alameda and San Francisco, California.
 The Outer Harbor channel is located immediately south of the San Francisco-Oakland Bay Bridge and is maintained to a depth of -50 feet MLLW.
 It provides access to the Port of Oakland's berthing areas, which serve container, break-bulk, and roll-on/roll-off deep-draft vessels.
 The Inner Harbor is also maintained to -50 feet MLLW through the Howard Terminal, which is approximately 2.5 miles from the Inner Harbor entrance.
-The study area is the existing Oakland Harbor federal navigation channel and immediately surrounding areas, specifically focusing on improvements to the harbor's turning basins.
+The study area is the existing Oakland Harbor federal navigation channel and immediately surrounding areas, specifically focusing on improvements to the harbor's turning basins (Figure 1).
 Existing Federal project dimensions are provided below.